bhavi289/Tweets-Search-Engine/README.md

   - Make Sure there are no hidden files in the directory "all_tweets" and "new_tweets".
 Run rm -rf {file_name}.
   - Run crawler main.py using command "python3 main.py".
   - Setup Apache Lucene in Eclipse
+  - Add the following jars in the build path of the project
+     - lucene-queryparser-7.4.0.jar
+     - lucene-analyzers-common-7.4.0.jar
+     - lucene-core-7.4.0.jar
+     - commons-io-2.6.jar
+     - json-20180813.jar
   - Make sure you have "all_tweets", "new_tweets" and "main_index" directories
       in your project directory.
   - If you don't have "main_index", run CreateIndex.java in mode 1.